Wills and Personal Planning Resources

 • Wills and Personal Planning Precedents: An Annotated Guide: This publication is very helpful when drafting wills in British Columbia.
 The book brings together documents and sample clauses typically used in a will and includes BC-focused precedents (i.e.: templates).
 The annotations and commentary explain the use of optional clauses in a will and the relevant law.

-• The digital copy of this title available through CLE Online at CLBC locations features a document builder that allows patrons to select sample clauses and create their own will.
+• The digital copy of this title available through the CLE Online database at CLBC locations features a document builder that allows patrons to select sample clauses and create their own will.
 This video gives an introduction to the document builder and how it can be used to make a will.

 • Islamic Wills, Trusts and Estate Drafting in Canada: A practical guide to Islamic estate planning in the Canadian legal context.

 • Guide to Wills & Estates: This guide is a practice manual for lawyers containing instructions, precedents, tips, and detailed procedures.
 However, it is written and designed for readers of all levels of experience.
+The book includes a sample completed will and checklists that can be used for preparing to write a will.

 • British Columbia Estate Planning and Wealth Preservation: a BC-focused guide for those making wills for complex estates, helping people create trusts, minimize taxes, and preserve their estate’s wealth.